Senior Social Work Community Project

 Students majoring in sociology and minoring in business administration may wish to consider the 5-year B.A./MBA degree opportunity designed so students may earn their Masters of Business Administration on an accelerated schedule.

-The Sociology and Social Work Department is located on the 3rd Floor of Alumnae Hall (or “AD”), the building that houses the central administration offices on campus.
-Department facilities include a library collection, faculty offices, classrooms, and a computer lab.
+The sociology and social work department is located on the 3rd floor of Alumnae Hall, the building that houses the central administration offices on campus.
+Department facilities include faculty offices, classrooms and a computer lab.

-To find out more about our programs, go to the links at the left and/or contact Dr. Laura Moore, chair of the department (firstname.lastname@example.org) or Dr. Joy Ernst, Director of the Social Work Program (email@example.com).
+To find out more about our programs, explore the links at this site or contact Laura Moore, Ph.D., chair of the department (firstname.lastname@example.org) or Lynda Sowbel, Ph.D., director of the social work program (email@example.com).